 In the survey, respondents are broken down by the kinds of diapering issues their babies face, as well as by their babies’ weight.
 Before we look at the results of the survey, I wanted to provide some basic information on the diaper.
-You can also see this in the video here:

 The Ragababe Organic 2-Step Diaper is an All-in-Two diapering system, which means you can use the cover over and over again, and the inserts snap neatly in place.
 Ragababe recommends 3 uses per cover, unless the baby poops and in that case you normally want to wash the cover (I swear my daughter knew how much I was loving these diapers and therefore always pooped in the first use of the cover!).
 The diapering system comes in 3 sizes: size 0 (4-18 pounds), size 1 (9-30 pounds), and size 2 (15-40+ pounds).
 You will most likely end up buying only two different sizes. if you find out you have a baby on the chunkier side, chances are you can jump from a 0 to a 2, otherwise you will just go from a 0 to a 1.

 There are THREE items you can put in the diaper:

 Snap-in Insert: This is the basic insert that you put in the diaper.
 It snaps right in.
 It comes in sizes small, medium, and large.
 It is made of 2 layers of organic cotton sherpa on the outside and two layers of bamboo rayon on the inside.